+- Current impact is 5 to reflect recent learning from incidents such as those experienced by Haringey and Redcar & Cleveland ransomware attacks (the latter having been assessed as having had total business impact of £6m).
+Given that £1m is the threshold for impact level 5, the level is not expected to change. - Likelihood remains high.
+While progress on actions is exerting downward pressure on likelihood, this is balanced by worsening of the threat environment.
+(See First ever Government Cyber Security Strategy to step up Britain's defence and resilience - GOV.UK (www.gov.uk)).
 The continuing evolution of the threat environment means that the likelihood will remain high, notwithstanding the significant set of actions in place.
-The purpose of our investment in counter measures is to avoid even higher likelihood and to maximise ability to mitigate impact

-- Cyber incident response plan and cyber incident "playbooks" to reflect learning from recent attacks on the public sector and the latest guidance from the National Cyber Security Centre (NCSC).
-Complete - Cyber resilience planning and rehearsal Limited exercise run in Legal & Democratic Services; wider exercise being explored as part of Business continuity Planning but may be deferred into 23-24 to enable lessons learned from Legal exercise to be reflected into plans of all.
-In progress - The Information Governance Board is working with the Business Continuity Planning Officer to improve cyber awareness on the part of those developing Business Continuity Plans and to assess whether the risk is being adequately covered, in preparation for the proposed exercise (previous bullet). - Staff awareness and training is critical.
-Training (including annual refresher training) has been made mandatory.
+The purpose of our investment in countermeasures is to avoid even higher likelihood and to maximise ability to mitigate impact - We have developed a cyber incident response plan and cyber incident "playbooks" to reflect learning from recent attacks on the public sector and the latest guidance from the National Cyber Security Centre (NCSC).
+Complete - Intent is to run a cyber attack exercise in H2 22/23.
+Completion of this exercise and the actioning of lessons learned from it should lead to greater confidence in the ability to recover and understanding the time this would take.
+In progress Limited exercise run in Legal & Democratic Services; wider exercise being explored as part of Business continuity Planning but may be deferred into 23-24 to enable lessons learned from Legal exercise to be reflected into plans of all. - The Information Governance Board is working with the Business Continuity Planning Officer to improve cyber awareness on the part of those developing Business Continuity Plans and to assess whether the risk is being adequately covered, in preparation for the proposed exercise (previous bullet). - Staff awareness and training is critical.
+Training has been made mandatory.
 Brighter Futures for Children (BFfC) has now also made cyber training mandatory.
+Preparations are being made to remove Information and Communications Technology (ICT) access from those who have not completed the training (unless there is a good reason and plan for completion agreed).
 A refresher course will be compulsory in 2022/23, has been launched.
-Complete but monitoring and driving of take up will be an ongoing requirement. - External certification of cyber measures (Internal assessment conducted; technical issues are being addressed; some issues require joint action with business; further assessment agains Local Government Cyber Assessment Framework to be conducted, funded by Future Councils grant.
+Complete - but monitoring and driving of take up will be an ongoing requirement. - We have had a preliminary assessment of our compliance with the requirements of the National Cyber Security Centre Essentials Scheme undertaken and plan to achieve Cyber Essential Go back certification by the end of 22/23.
 In progress - Security governance has been strengthened with the establishment of the Information Governance Board, which will review policy and strategy relating to cyber security, and also monitor reports of security incidents to identify corrective action.
 Assistant Director Legal & Democratic Services has been appointed as cyber security champion for Corporate Management Team (CMT), and a similar role is played in Council by the Lead Member for Corporate & Customer Services.
-Complete - Cyber insurance Complete (and ongoing)
+Complete - Staff training on cyber security is regularly reviewed by Audit and Governance Committee.
+In progress (will be permanently ongoing) - Implement improved defences against attack from Internet via email Complete and internet In progress - Assess business case for improved technology to detect and manage cyber security incidents In progress